Ron Smith (footballer, born 1936): Port Vale

+Southport

-He moved on to Fourth Division Southport, who were managed by his former Vale teammate Billy Bingham.
-He was an ever-present in 1965–66 before he helped the "Sandgrounders" to win promotion as runners-up in 1966–67.
+Smith moved on to Fourth Division Southport, who were managed by his former Vale teammate Billy Bingham.
+He was an ever-present in the 54 league and cup games of 1965–66 season, scoring twice in the FA Cup second round against Stockport County and then a goal in the 2–0 win over Second Division club Cardiff City in the fourth round.
+He helped the "Sandgrounders" to win promotion as runners-up in 1966–67, though he was dropped in February as Bingham began operating with Stuart Shaw as the sole winger.
+One of his six goals that season, against Chester, came from near the corner flag.

+Later career

 He was given a free transfer to Cheshire County League side Altrincham in 1967.
 After a second-place finish in 1967–68, the club became founder members of the Northern Premier League.
 He played 34 league games of the inaugural 1968–69 season before he won the Northern Premier League Challenge Cup with the club in 1970 after victory over Macclesfield Town.
 He left the club at the end of the 1969–70 campaign.

-Upon leaving Moss Lane, he turned out for Netherfield, then moved to Formby where he debuted in November 1975 a week after Alex Russell and played alongside his old Southport teammate Ambrose Clarke.
-He left the club for Fleetwood Hesketh.
+Upon leaving Moss Lane, he turned out for Netherfield, then moved to Formby.
+He left the club for Fleetwood Hesketh and became a dock worker.
 He stayed involved in Formby for many years, managing their reserves side, and later returned as first-team manager in the mid-1980s, steering them to their second Liverpool Senior Cup final in 1985.
+He began coaching in the United States from 1996.

+Death

+Smith had dementia in later life and died on 17 August 2026, aged 90.
+He was predeceased by his wife of 66 years, Doreen, and left two sons, Paul and Colin.